 MPICH is tightly integrated with the operating system and the compiler set being used.

-HPCC’s version of MPICH was built with the following sets of compilers:
+HPC’s version of MPICH was built with the following sets of compilers:

 - GNU32 – Open source compiler from the GNUproject (3.4.3)

 - PGI – Portland Group’s “Cluster Development Kit” (6.0-2)

 - INTEL – Intel’s C++ and Fortran compilers (8.1)

 Each transport device and compiler set is called a binding and each one is very distinct from the others.
 You can only use one binding at a time.
 Care must be taken to ensure that the same binding is used at both compile-time and runtime.